cadre/tcomb-builder/docs/builder.md

 Set a template provider class directly into the options object for this field.
 This is useful for a one-off use of tcomb builder.
-For example, if you wanted to use the drop down builder primitive directly, it would be inconvenient to need to set up an entire `LazyTemplateProvider` instance for only the drop down.
+For example, if you wanted to use the drop down builder primitive directly, it would be inconvenient to need to set up an entire `LazyTemplateInterface` instance for only the drop down.
 Instead, you can set the `TemplateFactory` directly on the drop down builder.

 If a lazy template factory is already set on the builder, setting a concrete